Phase Coexistence Implications of Violating Newton's Third Law

-Increasing the nonreciprocity beyond $\Delta > 0.15$ results in a multitude of states depending on the overall volume fraction.
-For a broad range of intermediate densities $\left(0.15 < \phi < 0.35\right)$ the system is globally homogeneous~\cite{Note3} (i.e.,~there is no phase separation) but forms clusters of finite spatial extent.
-Each cluster is typically enriched in either $L$ and $G$, and as a result, the system appears to be microphase separated, particularly at smaller values of $\Delta$ [cf.,~Fig.~\ref{fig:phasediagram}(c)].
-We characterize the extent of species segregation by computing the partial static structure factors, provided in the SM~\cite{Note1}.
-The correlation lengths for density fluctuations of species $L$ and $G$, $\xi_{L}$ and $\xi_{G}$, are extracted from the structure factor and shown in Fig.~\ref{fig:clustering}(a).
-With increasing $\Delta$ we find a monotonic reduction in these correlation lengths: increasing nonreciprocity homogenizes the system at these densities.
+In this broad region of homogeneity at intermediate densities, the system consists of clusters of finite spatial extent.
+Each cluster is typically enriched in either $L$ or $G$, and as a result, the system appears to be microphase separated, particularly at smaller values of $\Delta$ [cf.,~Fig.~\ref{fig:phasediagram}(c)].
+We characterize the extent of species segregation by computing the partial static structure factors, provided in the SI~\cite{Note1}.
+The correlation lengths for density fluctuations of species $L$ and $G$, $\xi_{L}$ and $\xi_{G}$, respectively, are extracted from the structure factor and shown in Fig.~\ref{fig:clustering}(a).
+With increasing $\Delta$, we find a monotonic reduction in these correlation lengths: increasing nonreciprocity homogenizes the system at these densities.
 We note that the divergence of both $\xi_{L}$ and $\xi_{G}$ as $\Delta \rightarrow 0.2$ is anticipated as the phase-separated regime is approached in this limit.

-What's more, the dramatic alteration to the system's structural properties is accompanied with a commensurate change in the species' self diffusivity [see Fig.~\ref{fig:clustering}(b)].
-The diffusion constant in the absence of any interactions is the ideal Stokes-Einstein translational diffusivity $D_T = k_BT/\zeta$ imparted on the particles by the Langevin bath.
+What is more, the dramatic alteration to the system's structural properties is accompanied by a commensurate change in the species' self diffusivity [see Fig.~\ref{fig:clustering}(b)].
+The diffusion constant in the absence of any interactions is the ideal Stokes-Einstein translational diffusivity, $D_T = k_BT/\zeta$, imparted on the particles by the Langevin bath.
 In the case of passive systems with purely reciprocal interactions, $D_T$ serves as an upper bound for the self-diffusion constant with $D^{\rm self} \le D_T$.
 Furthermore, if a Stokes-Einstein relation holds, $D^{\rm self} = k_BT/\zeta^{\rm eff}$ where $\zeta^{\rm eff} \geq \zeta$.
 Upon increasing $\Delta$, the self diffusivities of both species increase significantly and even \textit{exceed the ideal diffusivity} for $\Delta \gtrsim 0.6$.